rithbennet/checa-booking-systems/docs/booking-form-architecture.md

 - **Old**: Store persisted after logout
 - **New**: Drafts and wizard state cleared on logout

-### Backward Compatibility
-The old `useBookingStore` is kept for backward compatibility with `ServicesPage`, which uses `addService()` to pre-populate bookings.
-It's marked as deprecated.

-**Migration Path for ServicesPage**:
-1. Update "Add to Booking" button to navigate with service ID in URL params
-2. Update BookingPage to load service from params and add to RHF directly
-3. Delete `use-booking-store.ts`
+### Migration Complete ✅
+The old `useBookingStore` has been fully removed.
+ServicesPage now navigates with service ID in URL params (`/bookings/new?serviceId=xxx`), and the booking wizard adds the service to RHF directly on first load.

 ## Benefits